-At LANDAU FORTE ACADEMY QEMS AND TAMWORTH SIXTH FORM we will, in most instances, engage with both the victim's and the alleged perpetrator's parents or carers when there has been a report of peer on peer abuse including sexual or sexual harassment.
-The exception to this rule is if there is a reason to believe that informing a parent or carer will put a child at additional risk.
+At Landau Forte Academy QEMS and Tamworth Sixth Form we will, in most instances, engage with both the victim's and the alleged perpetrator's Parents/Carers when there has been a report of child-on-child abuse including sexual or sexual harassment.
+The exception to this rule is if there is a reason to believe that informing a Parent/Carer will put a child at additional risk.

-We will carefully consider what information provided to the respective parents or carers about other children involved and when to do so.
+We will carefully consider what information provided to the respective Parents/Carers about other children involved and when to do so.